Homemade Candied Orange Peel (Old Fashioned Recipe)

 • To add a citrus element to ice cream or chocolate pudding

-• Package into little jars tied with ribbon and give as gifts at Christmas time
+• Package into little jars tied with ribbon and given as gifts at Christmas time

 The orange syrup that the peel is simmered is a joy in itself – try this simple syrup drizzled over pancakes or in a classic festive cocktail such as the Old Fashioned cocktail.
 It’s also delicious in hot chocolate, which is what I am drinking as I write this!

-Please share your great ideas with us, we’d love to hear how you use your candied peels and orange sugar syrup.
+Please share your great ideas with me, I’d love to hear how you use your candied peels and orange sugar syrup!

 A side on photograph of a plate of vibrant candied orange peel